Ross-Can/Plastic-Pollution-Tracker/README.md

 PPT displays levels of bottle pollution in Earth's major oceans.
 These levels are on a scale of 1-3 and are relative to the maximum total of instances found in one ocean.
 Data is received from ArcGIS api.

 ## Preface
 This project was a quick write up during my last semester in 2021 for fun.
-The code works great but the presentation can be improved and algorithm can be a lot more efficient so the goal is to fix up the glaring issues.
+The code works great but the presentation can be improved and the algorithm can be a lot more efficient.
+Thus, the goal is to fix up the glaring issues.

 ## Issues
 * The site is not responsive due to the image map